Ever feel like you don’t have goals or ambitions in life, but everyone else has figured it out?

 Start there.
 Figure out what brings you joy.
 Once you can answer that, you can figure out what you need to fill your life with.

-And once you figure out what you want to fill your life with, you can begin the process of reorienting your life around that.
+So, once you figure out what you want to fill your life with, you can begin the process of reorienting your life around that.

 You’ll figure out your ambition.